thinkle/gourmet/INSTALL.md

 Installation
 ===========
 We'll assume you're reading this document because you want to install Gourmet manually.

-Please note that for Windows, we provide an up-to-date installer at our [Releases](https://github.com/thinkle/gourmet/releases) web page which allows you to install Gourmet much easier than described below.
-Also, if you're using a Linux distribution, chances are that there is a Gourmet package available in your system's software repository that lets you install Gourmet easily.
+ * Please note that for *Windows*, we provide an up-to-date installer at our [Releases](https://github.com/thinkle/gourmet/releases) web page which allows you to install Gourmet much easier than described below.
+ * Also, if you're using a *Linux* distribution, chances are that there is a Gourmet package available in your system's software repository that lets you install Gourmet easily.
+ * For *Mac OS X*, you can use MacPorts which provides an up-to-date ports file Gourmet to automatically install it.

 If you're still sure about installing Gourmet manually anyway, keep reading.

 Required Packages
 ===============